The Case for Business Process Management

 Gartner defines BPM as “a discipline that improves enterprise performance by driving operational excellence and business agility.”
 Think of a business as an engine and BPM as a tool to fine-tune every component of that engine in order to achieve maximum performance.

 Many organizations have internal business processes that, for any number of reasons, may be slow, inefficient, unreliable, duplicative, and redundant.
 The performance of these processes greatly affects the organization’s ability to implement change.
 BPM puts all of these processes under review and identifies the improvements needed to produce better results.
 It’s not only the path to improved performance, but it is also the first step to achieving readiness to implement change.
+The discipline of senior management development always pays off increasing your income.

 What is the relationship between BPM and Service design?